riscv-boom/riscv-boom/docs/sections/instruction-fetch-stage.rst

 -  Unaligned instructions, in particular, running off cache lines and virtual pages.

-The last point requires some additional “statefulness" in the Fetch Unit, as fetching all of the pieces of an instruction may take multiple cycles.
+The last point requires some additional "statefulness" in the :term:`Fetch Unit`, as fetching all of the pieces of an instruction may take multiple cycles.

 The following describes the implementation of RVC in BOOM by describing the lifetime of a instruction.

--  The Front-end returns Fetch Packets of fetchWidth*16 bits wide.
-This was supported inherently in the BOOM Front-end.
+-  The :term:`Front-end` returns :term:`Fetch Packet`s of :term:`fetchWidth <Fetch Width>`*16 bits wide.
+This
+   was supported inherently in the BOOM :term:`Front-end`.

--  Maintain statefulness in F3, in the cycle where Fetch Packets are dequeued from the i-cache response queue and enqueued onto the Fetch Buffer
+-  Maintain statefulness in F3, in the cycle where :term:`Fetch Packet`s
+   are dequeued from the i-cache response queue and enqueued onto the :term:`Fetch Buffer`

--  F3 tracks the trailing 16b, PC, and instruction boundaries of the last Fetch Packet.
-These bits are combined with the current Fetch Packet and expanded to fetchWidth*32 bits for enqueuing onto the Fetch Buffer.
-Predecode determines the start address of every instruction in this Fetch Packet and masks the Fetch Packet for the Fetch Buffer
+-  F3 tracks the trailing 16b, PC, and instruction boundaries of the last :term:`Fetch Packet`.
+These bits are combined with the current :term:`Fetch Packet` and expanded to :term:`fetchWidth <Fetch Width>`*32 bits for enqueuing onto the :term:`Fetch Buffer`.
+Predecode determines the start address of every instruction in this :term:`Fetch Packet` and masks the :term:`Fetch Packet` for the :term:`Fetch Buffer`

--  The Fetch Buffer now compacts away invalid, or misaligned instructions when storing to its memory.
+-  The :term:`Fetch Buffer` now compacts away invalid, or misaligned instructions when storing to its memory.

 The following section describes miscellaneous implementation details.

--  A challenging problem is dealing with instructions that cross a **Fetch Boundary**.
-We track these instructions as belonging to the Fetch Packet that contains their higher-order 16 bits.
-We have to be careful when determining the PC of these instructions, by tracking all instructions which were initially misaligned across a Fetch Boundary.
+-  A challenging problem is dealing with instructions that cross a :term:`Fetch Boundary`.
+We track these instructions as belonging to the :term:`Fetch Packet` that contains their higher-order 16 bits.
+We have to be careful when determining the PC of these instructions, by tracking all instructions which were initially misaligned across a :term:`Fetch Boundary`.

 -  The pipeline must also track whether an instruction was originally 16b or 32b, for calculating PC+4 or PC+2.

-The Fetch Buffer
+The :term:`Fetch Buffer`
 ----------------

-Fetch Packets coming from the i-cache are placed into a Fetch Buffer.
-The Fetch Buffer helps to decouple the instruction fetch Front-end from the execution pipeline in the **Back-end**.
+:term:`Fetch Packet`s coming from the i-cache are placed into a :term:`Fetch Buffer`.
+The :term:`Fetch Buffer` helps to decouple the instruction fetch :term:`Front-end` from the execution pipeline in the :term:`Back-end`.

-The Fetch Buffer is parameterizable.
+The :term:`Fetch Buffer` is parameterizable.
 The number of entries can be changed and whether the buffer is implemented as a “flow-through" queue [2]_ or not can be toggled.

-The Fetch Target Queue
+The :term:`Fetch Target Queue`
 ----------------------

-The Fetch Target Queue is a queue that holds the PC received from the i-cache and the branch prediction info associated with that address.
-It holds this information for the pipeline to reference during the executions of its Micro-ops.
+The :term:`Fetch Target Queue` is a queue that holds the PC received from the i-cache and the branch prediction info associated with that address.
+It holds this information for the pipeline to reference during the executions of its :term:`Micro-Op`s.
 It is dequeued by the ROB once an instruction is committed and is updated during pipeline redirection/mispeculation.